Equidistribution of Hodge loci II: Introduction

 One of the main motivations of \Cref{main} is its application to the equidistribution of Hodge loci of variations of Hodge structure.
 In fact, the present paper is a continuation of the first author's previous work \cite{tayouequi}, which studied the particular case of the Noether--Lefschetz locus of a one-parameter family of K3 surfaces.

-Let $\{\mathbb{V}_\Z,\mathcal{F}^\bullet\mathcal{V},B\}$ be a polarized variation of Hodge structure ($\Z$-PVHS) of weight $2$ over a complex quasi-projective algebraic variety $S$ of dimension $d\geq 1$ (see \Cref{definitionvhs}).
-The \emph{group of Hodge classes} $\Hodge(s)$ at a point $s$ is the free abelian group $\mathbb{V}_{\Z,s} \cap \mathcal F^1\cV_s$.
-An important class of examples of $\Z$-PVHS is provided by those of \emph{geometric origin}: starting from a smooth projective morphism $f:X\rightarrow S$ of smooth complex quasi-projective varieties, the second cohomology groups of the fibers endowed with their Hodge structure give rise to a $\Z$-PVHS of weight $2$ on $S$ and $\Hodge(s)$ at $s\in S$ is simply the N\'eron--Severi group of the fiber $X_s$, see \cite[Partie III]{voisin} for more details.
+Let $\mathbb V=\{\mathbb{V}_\Z,\mathcal{F}^\bullet\mathcal{V},B\}$ be a polarized variation of Hodge structure ($\Z$-PVHS) of weight $2k$ over a complex quasi-projective algebraic variety $S$ of dimension $d\geq 1$ (see \Cref{definitionvhs}).
+The \emph{group of Hodge classes} $\Hodge(s)$ at a point $s$ is the free abelian group $\mathbb{V}_{\Z,s} \cap \mathcal F^k\cV_s$.
+An important class of examples of $\Z$-PVHS is provided by those of \emph{geometric origin}: starting from a smooth projective morphism $f:X\rightarrow S$ where $S$ is a smooth complex quasi-projective variety, the $2k^{th}$ cohomology groups of the fibers, modulo torsion, endowed with their Hodge structure give rise to a $\Z$-PVHS of weight $2k$ on $S$, see \cite[Partie III]{voisin} for more details.